tertle/com.bovinelabs.event/README.md

 ## Producer (Writing)
 ### Nondetermistic Mode
-Provides convenience and performance at the cost of being nondeterministic
+Provides convenience at the cost of being nondeterministic.

 **Entities.ForEach**
 ```csharp